Dental Implants | Tumwater WA

 The number of treatment options are many and depend upon numerous factors, not the least of which is your ultimate wants and goals.
 An examination and consultation will help you better understand your specific needs so that an individualized plan can be designed for you.

-Give us a call and we will be happy to schedule a consultation for you at Tumwater Office Phone Number 360-438-0711.
+Give us a call and we will be happy to schedule a consultation for you at Prosthetic Dentistry of Tumwater Phone Number 360-438-0711.

 What are Dental Implants?